zhoreeq/meshname/README.md

 "xxx.mesh.arpa" name is itself managed by the DNS server derived from "xxx" and can point to any other IPv6 address.

+## Resolving process explained

+1) A client application makes a request to a resolver.
+I.e. request AAAA record for "test.aiag7sesed2aaxgcgbnevruwpy.mesh.arpa.".

+2) When a resolver detects "mesh.arpa." domain, it extracts a third level domain from it.
+In this example, "aiag7sesed2aaxgcgbnevruwpy.mesh.arpa.".

+3) If the resolver is configured as an authoritative server for that domain, it sends back a response as a regular DNS server would do.

+4) If it's not, the resolver derives IPv6 address of the corresponding authoritative DNS server from the third level domain.
+For "aiag7sesed2aaxgcgbnevruwpy.mesh.arpa." the authoritative server is "200:6fc8:9220:f400:5cc2:305a:4ac6:967e".
+The resolver then relays clients request to a derived server address and relays a response back to the client.

 ## Why not .ip6.arpa

 There is a special domain for reverse DNS lookups, but it takes 72 characters to